 b) Timer T3447 is running

-The UE shall not send an UPLINK NAS TRANSPORT message when the UE is in EMM-CONNECTED mode after the UE attached without PDN connection, unlessthe UE is a UE configured to use AC11 – 15 in the selected PLMN.
+The UE shall not send an UPLINK NAS TRANSPORT message when the UE is in EMM-CONNECTED mode after the UE attached without PDN connection, unless:

+- the UE is a UE configured to use AC11 – 15 in the selected PLMN; or

+- a network initiated signaling message has been received.

 The UPLINK NAS TRANSPORT message can be sent, if still necessary, when timer T3447 expires.